 At some point in all of our lives, we have an instance when someone hurts us.
 We can choose to forgive them, or we can remain captive to the pain they caused.

-Forgiving someone who hurt you is a process.
+Forgiving a person who hurt you is a process.
 It is dealing with the hurt and letting it go to experience peace.
 It releases negative energy stored inside of your mind, body, and soul.

-Here are 14 tips to help you forgive, even when it seems forgiveness is not possible.
+Here are 14 tips to letting go of resentment and help you forgive someone, even when it seems forgiveness is not possible.

 1. Recognize Unforgiveness